kstka/telegram-publisher/README.md

 }
 ```

-* last_group_post: Unix timestamp of the last post in this group.
+* `last_group_post`: Unix timestamp of the last post in this group.
-* items: Maps item folders to their last posting time and the Telegram message_ids sent as an album (used for cleanup before reposting).
+* `items`: Maps item folders to their last posting time and the Telegram message_ids sent as an album (used for cleanup before reposting).

 ---